ht-diva/gwasstudio/scripts/README.md

 - **Missing Files**
   - Verify that the input files (`metadata_ukb_d_sampled.tsv`, `search_ukb_d.txt`, `hapmap3/hapmap3_snps.csv` and `regions_query.tsv`) are present in the `data` directory.

-- **Gwasstudio Not Installed**
+- **GWASStudio Not Installed**
-  - Ensure that Gwasstudio is installed and accessible from your command line.
+  - Ensure that GWASStudio is installed and accessible from your command line.

 ## Conclusion

-The `cli_test.sh` script provides a convenient way to test the core functionalities of Gwasstudio.
+The `cli_test.sh` script provides a convenient way to test the core functionalities of GWASStudio.
 By automating the ingestion, querying, and export processes, it helps ensure that the tool works as expected and identifies any potential issues.